hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 | Google Men's Performance 1/4 Zip Pullover Heather/Black | 1 |
 | 8 pc Android Sticker Sheet | 1 |

+*Findings & Recommendations*
+- Findings: Customers who bought the "YouTube Men's Vintage Henley" also frequently purchased accessories like Google Sunglasses (20 units) and various branded apparel, indicating strong cross-category interest
+- Recommendations: Leverage these insights to create targeted cross-sell bundles and personalized product recommendations to increase average order value and boost sales

 **Query 08: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
 For example, 100% product view then 40% add_to_cart and 10% purchase**

-*Purpose*: Evaluate drop-off rates at each step -> understand where customers drop in the conversion funnel, thereby evaluating the effectiveness of each step and prioritizing improving the experience at points with the highest drop-off rates.
+*Purpose*: Evaluate drop-off rates at each step -> understand where customers drop in the conversion funnel, thereby evaluating the effectiveness of each step and prioritizing improving the experience at points with the highest drop-off rates

 ```sql
 with